 And if you already knew these places were cheap, check out some more reading about New Hampshire and the cheapest places in the country:

-How We Determined The Cheapest Places To Live In The Granite State For 2018
+The 10 Cheapest Places To Live In New Hampshire For 2020

 Keene is a city in Cheshire County, New Hampshire, United States.
 The population was 23,409 at the 2010 census.
 It is the seat of Cheshire County.

 The median household income in Keene comes in at $56,307 and the median home value is $187,900 for 2020.
 The unemployment rate sits at 4.6%.